Dr Jane Draycott

 2015 - Wellcome Trust Small Grant

-I am particularly interested in supervising research students working in the areas of impairment and disability in antiquity, the history and archaeology of medicine, and the history and archaeology of science and technology.
+I am particularly interested in supervising research students working in the areas of impairment and disability in antiquity, the history and archaeology of medicine, the history and archaeology of science and technology, and the use (and abuse) of the ancient world in computer games.